 If you are taking a cruise or are prone to motion sickness pack your patches, pressure bands, or tablets to prevent nausea.
 The patches and pressure bands are a natural alternative to medication.
 For our upcoming cruise, I plan to pack homeopathic patches that go behind the ear and homeopathic petroleum tablets from Boiron.

 This is what I pack in my family’s travel first aid kit.
-Find everything on this list at Amazon.

 Get this full printable travel checklist and go pack up your own little first aid kit.
 Odds are you will probably never use it — and I hope you never do.
 If you do need it, at least you will be prepared and have peace of mind.